Home | Links page | Biometric ID | Lies Poison Sorceries | Pandemic Poems |More Poems | About

 beginning and end

-3D tubular model — waves spiraling outward from the origin
+3D tubular model — waves spiraling outward from the origin. (blue lines represent the #3 frequency)

 primestube